kubernetes-sigs/aws-fsx-csi-driver/examples/kubernetes/dynamic_provisioning_s3/README.md

 * perUnitStorageThroughput (Optional) - for deployment type PERSISTENT_1, customer can specify the storage throughput.
 Default: "200".
 Note that customer has to specify as a string here like "200" or "100" etc.
 * storageType (Optional) - for deployment type PERSISTENT_1, customer can specify the storage type, either SSD or HDD.
 Default: "SSD"
 * driveCacheType (Required if storageType is "HDD") - for HDD PERSISTENT_1, specify the type of drive cache, either NONE or READ.
+* dataCompressionType (Optional) - sets the data compression configuration for the file system, either NONE or LZ4.
+Default: "NONE"

 Note:
 - S3 Bucket in s3ImportPath and s3ExportPath must be same, otherwise the driver can not create FSx for lustre successfully.